expo/expo/docs/versions/unversioned/sdk/auth-session.md

 Returns a Promise that resolves to a result object of the following form:

-- If the user cancelled the authentication session, the result is `{ type: 'cancel' }`.
+- If the user cancelled the authentication session by closing the browser, the result is `{ type: 'cancel' }`.
 - If the authentication is dismissed manually with `AuthSession.dismiss()`, the result is `{ type: 'dismissed' }`.
-- If the authentication flow is successful, the result is `{type: 'success', params: Object, event: string }`
+- If the authentication flow is successful, the result is `{type: 'success', params: Object, event: Object }`
-- If the authentication flow is returns an error, the result is `{type: 'error', params: Object, errorCode: string, event: string }`
+- If the authentication flow is returns an error, the result is `{type: 'error', params: Object, errorCode: string, event: Object }`
+- If you call `AuthSession.startAsync` more than once before the first call has returned, the result is `{type: 'locked'}`, because only one `AuthSession` can be in progress at any time.

 ### `AuthSession.dismiss()`